 Recent rulings have now given people who have Irish Pension benefits the ability to transfer these pensions to a Maltese Retirement Scheme similar to British expats who transfer their pensions to (Q)ROPS in Malta.

 The ruling of the landmark case of Michael O’Sullivan V Canada Life Assurance (Ireland) Limited now essentially means that any personal Irish pension scheme can be transferred overseas irrespective of whether you have employment overseas or not, although it will be on a case by case basis.

 How does it work?

 A (Q)ROPS is a transfer out of a UK scheme into a recognized scheme.
 Irish pensions can also be transferred to overseas pensions, but they aren’t known as a (Q)ROPS, although they use the same local pension scheme administrators.

-Any member of a pension scheme or PRSA wishing to make an overseas transfer must sign a declaration to the effect that the transfer is for “bona fide reasons and is not primarily for the purpose of circumventing pension tax legislation and Revenue rules”.
+Any member of an Occupational pension scheme or Personal Pension wishing to make an overseas transfer must sign a declaration to the effect that the transfer is for “bona fide reasons and is not primarily for the purpose of circumventing pension tax legislation and Revenue rules”.

 This type of transfer may suit those who do not intend to retire in Ireland.